 The Host / Snowpiercer

 Director Ursula Liang’s “9-Man” is one of the best sports and cultural documentaries of the past decade.
-Through in-depth interviews with subjects across North America’s various Chinatowns, the documentary looks at the history of a brand of 9-Man volleyball which has been passed down for generations and remains a way for the community to bond and come together for some of the most competitive matches you’ll see on the volleyball courts.
+Through in-depth interviews with subjects across North America’s various Chinatowns, the documentary looks at the history of a brand of 9-Man volleyball which has been passed down for generations and remains a way for the community to bond and come together for some of the most competitive matches you will see on the volleyball courts.

 The Search for General Tso

 The 2014 documentary film directed by Ian Cheney explores an often-forgotten part of American history: the history of Chinese immigration in the United States.
 Cheney looks at this subject through the lens of one of the most popular Chinese-American dishes: General Tso’s Chicken.
-It’s part-mystery, part-food documentary, and a lesson in how an innocent plate of food can explain several generations of American history through the lens of Chinese-Americans.
+It is part-mystery, part-food documentary, and a lesson in how an innocent plate of food can explain several generations of American history through the lens of Chinese-Americans.

 Before he became the go-to director of The Fast & Furious Saga, Justin Lin directed the 2002 Asian-American crime drama “Better Luck Tomorrow,” a cult classic that follows a group of Asian-American teenagers who break free from their boring day-to-day lives and find themselves at the center of a tangled criminal plot that threatens to shatter their world.
 Starring John Cho and Sung Kang, “Better Luck Tomorrow” is considered one of the best Asian-American movies ever made.